ctcl-bregis/ctclsite-rust/config/projects/content/srv_prm.md

 - Storage controller: LSI 9260-4i
 - Case: Supermicro CSE-813 1U

 The codename for this device along with ["Dextromethorphan"](../srv_dxm/) are based off the Far East Movement song "Like a G6".
+See [Codename Guide](../codenames/).